rsousa88/Deployer/README.md

 # Deployer
-Plugin for XrmToolBox to deploy dataverse solutions to a target environment
+XrmToolbox plugin used to managed and deploy dataverse solutions